Achievable logoAchievable logo

 Divorce & retirement plans

 Divorce is a fairly common event, with roughly 50% of all marriages ending in separation in the United States.
-One of divorcing couples’ biggest challenges is splitting their jointly owned assets, and retirement plans are considered in these proceedings.
-In this sidenote, we’ll cover the general process of splitting up retirement plans due to divorce.
+One major issue in divorce is dividing jointly owned assets, and retirement plans are often part of that process.
+This sidenote covers the general process for splitting retirement plans due to divorce.

-Qualified plans are split up through qualified domestic relations orders (QDRO).
-If the two parties agree on the amount to be split (e.g., two former spouses agree to split both their 401(k) plans 50/50), the agreement is made in divorce court and the presiding judge signs off the QDRO.
-If there is no agreement in place, the proceedings in divorce court will determine how the retirement plan(s) will be split (and then signed off by the judge).
-Regardless of any agreement or disagreement, the QDRO must comply with ERISA.
+Qualified plans are split through qualified domestic relations orders (QDRO).
+If the two parties agree on the amount to be split (e.g., two former spouses agree to split both their 401(k) plans 50/50), the agreement is made in divorce court and the presiding judge signs off on the QDRO.
+If there is no agreement, the divorce proceedings determine how the retirement plan(s) will be split, and the judge signs off on the final QDRO.
+Regardless of agreement or disagreement, the QDRO must comply with ERISA.

 Inherited IRAs

 Many Americans die (hopefully at an old age) with balances in their IRAs.
-When this occurs, beneficiaries (those who inherit these accounts) must follow specific distribution protocols.
-Unfortunately, the Internal Revenue Service (IRS) does not allow assets to remain in tax-sheltered accounts forever.
+When this happens, beneficiaries (the people who inherit these accounts) must follow specific distribution rules.
+The Internal Revenue Service (IRS) does not allow assets to remain in tax-sheltered accounts forever.

-Distribution rules are divided into two different categories depending on the beneficiary:
+Distribution rules fall into two categories based on the beneficiary:

 • Spousal beneficiary